JulianBreamGuitar.com

 Julian Bream—The Contribution by John W. Duarte

-September - October 1982
+Vol. 1, No. 1, September - October 1982

 This Classical Guitar article is available online on their website